Most buying teams have lived through some version of this conversation:

 The structural fix: a living PO

 The right fix changes the architecture, not the discipline.
 The PO has to be a living document that updates itself as the supplier conversation evolves.
-When the supplier emails "blueberries out, subbing strawberries 1:1, $0.50/lb up," the PO has to reflect that within minutes — without anyone retyping anything.
+When the supplier emails "blueberries out, subbing strawberries 1:1, $0.50/lb up," the PO has to reflect that in the operating record — without duplicate entry.

 This is what a closed-loop procurement platform does — meaning a system where the PO, the supplier conversation, and the eventual invoice are all the same record, evolving together as reality unfolds.
 AI parses the supplier's reply (email body, PDF attachment, image scan, structured EDI document), extracts the changes, and applies them to the PO.
 The buyer reviews a clean diff and approves the new state.